6 Creative Management Strategies

 More advanced exploratory-based tools are also available.
 One of them is combinFormation, a tool that integrates searching, browsing and exploring information.
 Software agents take pieces of documents and make them into a visual image.
 The visual composition is generated over time and the related parts are grouped.
 The user takes part in a search, browsing, collecting, and authoring media.
 The author media serves to communicate between a man and an agent, to think and share information sources.

 Creative problems need previous knowledge.
 There is a close relationship between a person’s knowledge and a person’s ability to be creative.
 Thus, a particular type of knowledge can be useful for a particular pocket of creativity.
 For example, we know how to use a tool because of previous experiences.
 A challenge for knowledge management is increasing convergent and divergent thinking to make people more creative.
+Finally, the last goal of improving knowledge and thinking is to improve productivity.

 Picture 2.
 Every person is motivated by different things